Sean Cairns will face off against Liam Davies for the English Bantamweight title at Wembley Arena.

 He added: “I just think it is my time and everything has fallen into place.”

-Cairns, who uses the fighting alias ‘The Comanche’, has his eyes firmly set on the fight this Saturday and is not looking past Davies.
+Cairns, who uses the fighting alias ‘The Comanche’, has his eyes firmly set on the fight this Saturday.

 He said: “The plan is to win the title and anything else is a bonus that comes off it, but I am just here to do the business Saturday night.”

-The Scouse Southpaw is confident he has enough to beat his unbeaten opponent and thinks his experience inside and outside the ring can lead to become national champion.
+The Scouse Southpaw is confident he has enough to beat his unbeaten opponent and thinks his experience inside and outside the ring can lead to him becoming national champion.

 He added: “I am a good solid pro, and he will find that out on Saturday, he is going to learn a lesson on Saturday.”

-The is a big opportunity for Cairns and a win could set up a lot of opportunities for the Bantamweight from Liverpool.
+The is a big opportunity for Cairns and a win could set up a lot of opportunities for the Bantamweight.

 The show starts around 7pm GMT with Cairns and Davies scheduled to face off around 7:30 GMT.